bhargavdeshpande/GitHub_Notification_Bot/MILESTONE2.md

 * fetchNotifications_mock() selects a file in random and call readTextFile() with that file <br>
 * readTextFile() calls fetch() method to read data from that file. <br>

+## Unit Testing
+Unit Testing is a level of software testing where individual units/ components of a software are tested.
+The purpose is to validate that each unit of the software performs as designed.
+A unit is the smallest testable part of any software.
+It usually has one or a few inputs and usually a single output.
+In procedural programming, a unit may be an individual program, function, procedure, etc. In object-oriented programming, the smallest unit is a method.  <br>
+In this project unit testing is carried out using Mocha, a JavaScript Test Framework.
+It runs on Node.js.
+During the testing assert statement is provided using a separate library called Chai.
+There are three key elements while carrying out unit testing using **Mocha and Chai** <br>
+* assert helps to determine the status of the test, it determines the success or failure of the test.
+* describe is a function which holds the collection of tests.
+It takes two parameters, first one is the meaningful name to functionality under test and second one is the function which contains one or multiple tests.
+* it is a function again which is actually a test itself and takes two parameters, first parameter is name to the test and second parameter is function which holds the body of the test. <br>

+The tests are written for two functions fetchToken() and verifyToken() which are in the options.js file.
+The tests will be written in a different folder called test which will be placed along with the source folder (src).
+The file where the testing code is written is saved as optionsTest.js.
+All the other tests will be written and stored in the test folder. <br>
+To run the tests the following command must executed- <br>
+**sudo npm run test**<br>

 ## Selenium Implementation

 #### Dealing with Chrome extension: